fabric8-launcher/ngx-launcher/README.md

 ### Production

-To build ngx-forge as a npm library, use:
+To build ngx-launcher as a npm library, use:

 ```
 npm run build